 Charges of Driving with a Suspended License

 Driving with a suspended license could result in the permanent revocation of your license.
 A license suspension means that you have temporarily lost your driving privileges.
 Most likely, after meeting the traffic court’s demands, you could have your license reinstated.
 Sometimes, this could be fulfilling a requirement to purchase car insurance or pay child support.
 Regardless, driving while your license is suspended shows disregard for the traffic court.

 Many times, a person with a suspended license doesn’t realize his or her license is temporarily invalid.
 This might happen when the DMV sends the license suspension notice to the wrong address, or it gets lost in the mail.
 Fighting a suspended license charge where you didn’t know about the suspension has a higher success rate than fighting a DWLS charge in which you knew about your suspension but drove anyway.
 If you drive with a suspended license a third time, you could face a third-degree felony charge.
 If all 3 suspended license offenses occurred within a 5-year period, you could also be labeled a Habitual Traffic Offender and lose your license for five years.

 These are just a few examples of traffic crimes that double as felonies.
 If you’re charged with any traffic offense, it’s crucial to get a local traffic attorney involved.

-Trust Gabriel Law Team for Comprehensive Traffic Defense
+Trust The Law Office of Gabriel & Gabriel for Comprehensive Traffic Defense

 Driving is almost a complete necessity in South Florida, particularly in the area’s most populated cities like West Palm Beach.
 A commute without a vehicle is unreliable and impractical.
 If you need to drive, you need to fight for your license.